Kitware/pan3d/docs/tutorials/jupyter_notebook.md

         builder = DatasetBuilder()
         viewer = builder.viewer

 3. Prepare a configuration for the builder to import.
 This can come from a previously exported configuration file from Pan3D.
-An example of this is shown in [`import_config_xarray.ipynb`][config-xarray-link]:
+An example of this is shown in [`example_config_xarray.json`][config-xarray-link]:

         from pan3d import DatasetBuilder
         config_path = '../example_config_xarray.json'